nastapasta/nastia-design/notes/on-creating-this-site.md

 - Notion.
 Quite popular among the Russian-speaking part of the product design milieu.
 Makes it very easy to build a literal web page, but provides almost no styling opportunities.
 - A Miro board.
 An unobvious but interesting way to demonstrate your work in a non-linear way, putting it into a narrative you can structure as you wish.
 Example – <a href="https://miro.com/app/board/uXjVOyHTPXk=/?share_link_id=950155547238">Rita Dunaeva's portfolio</a>.
 - A Telegram channel (weird flex but okay).
 - A custom personal site.
-Needs some tech knowledge and literaly becomes your pet project.
+Needs some tech knowledge and literally becomes your pet project.

 Each option has its own loyal users, pros and cons – and it's definitely not a full list.